pmlmodelling/NEMO3.6-FABM/README.rst

 Specific notes on the NEMO-FABM coupler
 =============================================

-FABM needs to be compiled separately before the compilation of NEMO with FABM (and ERSEM) can be enabled.
+FABM needs to be compiled separately before NEMO can be compiled with FABM (and ERSEM) support.
 Usually, the following suffices to achieve this::

    mkdir -p ~/build/nemo && cd ~/build/nemo